wejlab/jlabwiki/docs/code_review/informal_code_review.md

-# Informal Code Review
+# Informal Code Reviews

-Informal code reviews occur as needed by individuals within their assigned pods.
+Informal code reviews are conducted as needed within each assigned pod.

-As a general guideline, informal code reviews should at least be utilized when an individual has added a new feature to a package or analysis or when an individual has been dealing with a bug for an extended period (more than a few hours/a day).
-Individuals are encouraged to use pod meetings to hold reviews, but may also schedule time outside of these meetings and/or use Slack.
-Pods working on more code-heavy projects (package creation, analyses) may choose (or be asked) to incorporate lab reviews into their weekly structure.
+## When to Initiate a Review

+As a general guideline, informal code reviews should be considered in the following situations:

+- When a new feature has been added to a package or analysis.
+- When someone has been troubleshooting a bug for an extended period (e.g., more than a few hours or a full day).

+## How to Conduct Reviews

+- Pod meetings are a great opportunity to hold informal code reviews.
+- Reviews can also be scheduled outside of regular pod meetings.
+- Slack may be used to coordinate or conduct quick reviews.

+## Additional Notes

+- Pods working on code-intensive projects (such as package development or complex analyses) are encouraged—and may be required—to include code reviews as a regular part of their weekly workflow.